ncastine/darths-and-droids-plasma/README.md

 ./dockerRun.sh
 ```

-The above command will use Docker to run a Linux environment with KDE 4.
+The above command will use Docker to run KDE.
 Then via X11 forwarding you should be able to see the Comic Strip application presented within your Mac desktop.
 Click the _Configure..._ button and then click the checkbox next to *Darths &amp; Droids* in order to activate the comic.